yasintalai67/src-main.py/README.md

 apt! the sophistication it brings to dapps is on another level 3 years vesting doesn't mean we give it all out in 3 years can save some for your grandkids
+Hello.
+If I unstake the check stake allocated to me for the Eternals NFT, will I lose my right to receive the vested portion?